Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Results

 \subsubsection{MMR's manipulator arm}

 The manipulators' arm joint actuators follow the joint trajectories from the online motion planner (Section \ref{OMP}) using hardware-level PID controls.
 Fig. \ref{fig:ArmJointState} shows the joint trajectory performance of each joint of the two manipulators measured from the encoder of the actuators.
 The trajectory tracking error remains within $0.07\ rad$.
 The EEs' trajectory tracking performance in the task space is vital for stable formation maintenance and, more importantly, the grasp constraints (Section \ref{gc}).
-The task space trajectory of the EE was measured externally using a Vicon motion capture system and shown in Fig. \ref{fig:EEPose}.
+The task space trajectory of the EE was measured externally using an external motion capture system and shown in Fig. \ref{fig:EEPose}.
 The position tracking error remains within $\pm\ 0.025\ m$ except at $t=5$ and $26\ s$ when the traction loss of the mobile base occurs.
-The distance between the EE grasp points is $0.25\ m$ and the change in the distance has been plotted as error in Fig. \ref{fig:EEConstr} to verify the grasp constraint.
+The distance between the two EE'ss grasp point is $0.25\ m$, and the change in the distance has been plotted as an error in Fig. \ref{fig:EEConstr} to verify the grasp constraint.
 The initial grasp error touches $- 0.02\ m$ and settles within $0.01\ m$ afterward.
-Other than the initial error, the error remains within $-0.011\ m$ and $+0.13\ m$, The collaborative trajectory tracking task has been accomplished.
+Other than the initial error, the error remains within $-0.011\ m$ and $+0.013\ m$.
+The collaborative trajectory tracking task has been accomplished.

-The trajectory tracking performance and the stable grasp maintenance shows the efficacy of the joint motion planner for base and the manipulator arm.
-It is also evident that a successful motion plan along with the local individual MMRs' PID controller successfully execute rigid object transportation task.
+The trajectory tracking performance and the stable grasp maintenance show the efficacy of the joint motion planner for the base and the manipulator arm.
+It is also evident that a successful motion plan and the local individual MMRs' PID controller successfully execute rigid object transportation tasks.

+The motion planning algorithm for the hardware experiment was performed on a desktop equipped with Intel Core i7-8700 CPU and 16 GB RAM.
+The computing time for a planning horizon is as follows.